 Once the masts were erected the "Fish Net" aerial arrays were built and the open wire feeder lines were installed and connected up.The fitting party technicians installed all the new receiver facilities and the new system became operational.
 The go-ahead was then given to close down Gangodawila.

 Signals Centre, RAF Negombo 1957.

-The Signals Centre seen here in late 1957, two of the newly erected masts can be seen behind the building.
+The Signals Centre seen here in late 1957, the two masts which are supporting the airfield Non Directional LF Beacon can be seen behind the building.
 On completion of the aerial farm the fitting party riggers volunteered to assist in the demolition of Gangodawila.
 When that task was completed the Fitting Party was re-designated as No.1 (Singapore) Fitting Party and flew to RAF Changi.

 More information about the Mast Type 35A can be found on the Odds and Sods page.

 R.A.F.
 Ekala Transmitter Station, Ceylon - Sri Lanka